 Is Law School a Good Fit For You?

-- First, law school is really expensive;
+- Law school is expensive

-- Second, law school is hard;
+- Law school is hard

 Here is what Steven Lawrence Jr., a Duke graduate who went to the Chicago School of Law, writes about his experience of law school (quoted from Duke University PreLaw Advising Booklet):

-The Law student must be ready and willing to meet one of the biggest challenge that he will ever face.
+"The Law student must be ready and willing to meet one of the biggest challenge that he will ever face.
 Law school is full–time business.
 By full–time, I mean 10 hours a day, every day of the week.
 It is quite exhaustive, particularly during the first year.
 There is a new vocabulary to learn, and a way of thinking.
 As the faculty is fond of saying, law students also have to learn to read for the first time in their lives.
 In law, every word is of crucial importance; so you don’t read just to get the gist of the material.
 This point came across to me the first day of law school.
 I had spent four years in college contemplating such issues as truth, goodness, government, religion.
 In the first case we had to read in Contracts, the issue which Judge Henry Friendly, one of the most distinguished judges in the country, had to face is: “What is chicken?”
 The case turned on whether the parties to the contract meant “stewing chicken” or “fowl.”
-The movement from considering “what is truth” to “what is chicken” symbolizes perfectly for me the movement from college to law school.
+The movement from considering “what is truth” to “what is chicken” symbolizes perfectly for me the movement from college to law school. ”

 That said, potential applicants should consider:

-- the large number of lawyers in the United States (1 for every 350 persons),
+- The large number of lawyers in the United States (1 for every 350 persons),

-- the large number of lawyers who are unhappy in their work (6 out of 10 lawyers would not recommend that you go to law school),
+- The large number of lawyers who are unhappy in their work (6 out of 10 lawyers would not recommend that you go to law school),

-- the large amount of debt that many students incur during law school,
+- The large amount of debt that many students incur during law school,

-- the long work weeks that new lawyers are expected to work (60 to 100 hours in order to log the expected number of billable hours).
+- The long work weeks that new lawyers are expected to work (60 to 100 hours in order to log the expected number of billable hours).

 It is important that students do not go to law school just "because they did not know what else to do”.
 Careers in the Law demand a true commitment.
 PreLaw students may want to get information from alumni from the law school they consider to go to.
 Employment or volunteering at a law firm is also a great way to learn what it is to work as a lawyer.
 Prelaw students should consider a law–related internship before they decide to apply to law school.
-Learn more about opportunities to intern on the extracurricular activities page.

 Prelaw students should also inform themselves about the challenges and rewards of a legal education and a career in the law.
 Taking the Prelaw Seminar is a great way to do so.
 A good source of information is the American Bar Association Careers in the Law webpage.